Support Guide

 4. Publishing & Updating Modules

-You can assist in maintaining the module catalog or testing fixes.
+If your repository is configured, you can assist in maintaining the module catalog or testing fixes.

 - Configure Your Repo: Go to your Profile and set up your GitHub token and repository (see the Partner Guide for detailed steps).